sagar0x0/StreamForge/README.md

 ## Design Decisions & Trade-offs

 ### Why Raft from scratch instead of etcd?
 Delegating leader election to etcd would hide the hard part.
-The educational and interview value of this project is the direct, from-paper implementation of the consensus protocol.
+The learning value of this project is the direct, from-paper implementation of the consensus protocol.
 The `internal/raft/` package includes full log compaction, snapshot install, and the fast log backtrack optimization from the extended Raft paper.

 ### Why WAL before segment append?
-Without the WAL, a crash between `Append()` starting and `fsync()` completing would silently lose the write — no error, no recovery.
+Without the WAL, a crash between `Append()` starting and `fsync()` completing would silently lose the write no error, no recovery.
 The WAL with CRC32 gives crash atomicity: either the payload survived the CRC check on replay, or it is discarded and the producer retries.
 Same as PostgreSQL's `pg_wal`.

 ### Why first-write-wins over a coordinator for speculation?
 A central coordinator for arbitration is a single point of failure and an additional round trip on the critical path.
-Tombstone-based local arbitration is O(1), contention-free under the common case (only 7.1% of partition-windows ever speculate), and safe because speculative tasks only start after a checkpoint boundary — their initial state is always identical.
+Tombstone-based local arbitration is O(1), contention-free under the common case (only 7.1% of partition-windows ever speculate), and safe because speculative tasks only start after a checkpoint boundary their initial state is always identical.

 ### At-least-once vs. exactly-once
 The broker delivers at-least-once (producer retries on timeout; consumer may reprocess on restart before the offset commit).
 Within the processor, Chandy-Lamport checkpointing + offset-anchored replay achieves exactly-once computation semantics.
-End-to-end exactly-once would require idempotent output sinks — explicitly out of scope and documented as such.
+End-to-end exactly-once would require idempotent output sinks explicitly out of scope and documented as such.

 ### Sparse index trade-off
 Writing a full index entry per message would enable true O(1) reads but at 2× write amplification and proportionally larger index files.
 Indexing every 10th entry bounds the linear scan to ≤10 records while keeping index size at ~10% of the log — the same strategy Kafka uses in production.